Maciej-Sitny/Maciej-Sitny/README.md

 # 👋 Hi there!

 I’m a 3rd-year Computer Science student at AGH University of Krakow.
+On this account, you can follow my entire programming journey - from my very first projects to more advanced ones from my studies and personal work.
 I combine my studies with hands-on experience in tech and data:

 🎓 CS student at AGH University of Krakow